FiestaBoy/Custom-16bit-MIPS-ISA/README.md

+Overview

 This project is a custom 16-bit processor designed and implemented in Logisim as part of an Advanced Computer Science final project.
 The processor is inspired by the MIPS architecture but features custom specifications and a unique instruction set.
 The core processes binary-encoded instructions and executes them sequentially, utilizing components such as a register file, instruction memory, data memory, and an ALU.

 ## Features
 - **16-bit word-addressable architecture**